gaargin05/MovieApp/README.md

 ## Notes
 - Movie data is mocked for demonstration.
 - TMDB API integration can be added as a future enhancement.

+## Assumptions
+- The app uses static/dummy data for movies.
+- No authentication is implemented as per assignment instructions.
+- Internet permission is not required for the current implementation.

 ## Author
 Gaargi N